KwatMDPhD/Note/talk.md

 ##

-"I am excited about this because..."
+"I am excited about this because"

-"Future."
+"Future"

-"For everyone."
+"For everyone"

-"See it exist."
+"See it exist"

-"Mission."
+"Mission"

-"What that means is..."
+"What that means is"

-"It is like..."
+"It is like"

-"With just one..."
+"With just one"

-"-est."
+"est"

-"Boom."
+"Boom"

-"It works like magic."
+"It works like magic"

-"Partner."
+"Partner"